-Today, Old Town is just the old part of Stockholm with its fantastically beautiful buildings and alleys preserved.
-But when Stockholm left when the city was founded in the 13th century, the Old Town was in fact the city's place itself.
+Today, Old Town is just the old part of Stockholm with its fantastically beautiful buildings and preserved narrow streets.
+But when Stockholm was founded in the 13th century, the Old Town was in fact the main city itself.

 History

-The city of Stockholm was built next to the castle, which today is Stockholm's castle - so the Old Town was the core of the city itself.
+The city of Stockholm was built next to the castle, which today is the Stockholm Royal Palace - so the Old Town was the core of the city itself.
 Most of it outside the city was then a countryside where today's Stockholm spreads out.

 Stockholm was founded in the 13th century and the city was built next to the castle.
 When the city was placed on an island, city walls were also built around it.
 Inside, the daily life of the city's residents was going on.
 As I said, fires were common in the cities of that time and many of the houses were built of wood.
 On 1 Sep 1625, a fire broke out in the Old Town which spread rapidly.
 After the fire, the city house was to be built of stone.